ravilkashyap/ULMFiT_reproduce/README.md

         (trn_ids[0]: '40 41 42 39 279 320 13 22 2 835 74 4 10 ...')
       - itos.pkl: mapping between token id & token text

-4. We have pretrained LM on Wikitext-103
+4. If we have pretrained LM on Wikitext-103
       - Train imdb LM which starts with the weights of the pretrained LM on Wikitext-103
       - imdb LM must have the same embedding size, # hidden layers as pretrained LM's
       - Map imdb vocabulary to wikitext-103 vocabulary